WhiteShadow77/Email-unsubscribe-page/README.md

 ### To run
 Clone the repository.
-Paste all files on server (document root folder).
+Paste all files on server (in document root folder).
 Set credentials
 ```ACCOUNT_ID```, ```PASSCODE``` in index.php file.
 Access by browser https://your-domain
 ### Review
 Temporary access to soft here http://alexkhl4.beget.tech